megaoptim/megaoptim-wp/readme.txt

 = Can i optimize the WordPress Media Library =
     Sure, just go to MegaOptim > Optimizer and in the top right select \"WP Media Library\" and start the process!

-= Can i backup the images? =
+= Can i backup and restore the images? =
     Yes, MegaOptim have option to backup the images and it is enabled by default.

-= Can i restore the images? =
-    If you have backups enabled you can easily restore any compressed image from backup.
+You can alawys restore the original images if there is backup.

 = What image formats can be optimized? =
     MegaOptim supports JPEG, PNG, GIF (animated or non animated)